Style-Editor: Text-driven object-centric style editing: Experiments

 \subsection{Comparison to state-of-the-arts}

-In \tabref{tab:vs_text} and \figref{fig:vs_text}, we present both quantitative and qualitative comparisons of our TEXTOC model against various text-driven stylization models including various diffusion models, such as Text2LIVE \cite{bartal2022text2live}, CLIPstyler \cite{kwon2022clipstyler}, ZeCon \cite{yang2023zeroshot}, Plug and Play \cite{tumanyan2022plugandplay}, Instruct Pix2Pix \cite{brooks2023instructpix2pix}, Null-text inversion \cite{mokady2023null} and FlexIT \cite{couairon2022flexit}.
+In \tabref{tab:vs_text} and \figref{fig:vs_text}, we present both quantitative and qualitative comparisons of our Style-Editor model against various text-driven editing models including various diffusion models, such as Text2LIVE \cite{bar2022text2live}, CLIPstyler \cite{kwon2022clipstyler},Null-text inversion \cite{mokady2023null}, ZeCon \cite{yang2023zero}, FlexIT \cite{couairon2022flexit}, StylerDALLE \cite{xu2023stylerdalle}, Instruct Pix2Pix \cite{brooks2023instructpix2pix}, Plug and Play \cite{tumanyan2023plug}, pix2pix-zero \cite{parmar2023zero}, LEDITS++ \cite{brack2024ledits++} and local-prompt-mixing \cite{patashnik2023localizing}.
 Our quantitative evaluation indicates that our method surpasses all compared models in performance.
 Specifically, the object regions in stylized images from our method exhibit higher $\text{Sim}_F$ and lower $\text{Con}_F$ scores compared to competitive methods.
 This indicates that our proposed method effectively styles the object regions according to the corresponding text while preserving the structure of the source image.
 In terms of background quality, the metrics show that the proposed method subtly changes the style of background regions in the source image, as indicated by $\text{Sty}_B$.
 Meanwhile, it maintains the integrity of the source image's structure, as evidenced by scores from $\text{L1}_B$, $\text{Con}_B$, $\text{SSIM}_B$, $\text{DISTS}_B$, and $\text{PSNR}_B$.
 This dual capability highlights our method’s adeptness at enhancing foreground elements distinctly from the background, ensuring a balanced and coherent visual output.